elasticio/elasticio.github.io/content/_guides/component-version.md

 When you change the version to newest one, the old version will no longer show.

 > We recommend using newer version of components when possible to ensure the
-> message processing stavbility.
+> message processing stability.
 We fix and improve our components so they can
 > serve you well.